 Thoughtful looks from the elder crewmen.

-Next episode title: Shock – Legacy of the Cosmo Reverse
+Next episode title: Confrontation – Legacy of the Cosmo Reverse

 “Future News” story from the Yamato 2202 Newspaper